MikeAvgeros/fitz-composer/README.md

 -   ### Services Page
     - Users can view a list of services provided by the Owner.
     - Users can find a short description of what's included in each services as well as the Owner's experience and skill set.

+-   ### Page Page
+    - Users can view a selection of photos of the Owner in the studio working including some well-known clients.

 -   ### Contact Page
     - Users can contact the Onwer using the site's form.